The Ballarat Line Upgrade was assessed through the established planning assessment process.

 On 5 October 2017 the Minister for Planning designated the project area under section 95 of the Major Transport Projects Facilitation Act 2009.

-The designation of the project area enables the project proponent (Secretary to Department of Transport) to use the project delivery powers (including land acquisition) under the Act.
+The designation of the project area enables the project proponent (Secretary to Department of Transport and Planning) to use the project delivery powers (including land acquisition) under the Act.

 To facilitate the delivery of the new station at Cobblebank, the Project Area was varied in June 2018.